ChicoState/Shoe-Expert/README.md

 4. The container will automatically spawn a site running on port 8000 that you can access in the browser at [localhost:8000](http://127.0.0.1:8000)

-If you have a more complicated docker set-up, such as using docker in rootless mode, you can refer to the discussion in pr #28 or open up an issue in this repo.
+If you have a more complicated docker set-up, such as using docker in rootless mode, you can refer to the discussion in pr #28 or open up an issue in this repo if this workflow is not working correctly on your system.